 Talking drums are said to trace back to the Ghana Empire, making them one of the oldest instruments in West Africa.

 Traditionally, they were used by African griots, who would play them whilst telling stories and spreading news – this was important as villagers rarely had time to read and write!
-So, you can see why the drum earnt the ‘talking’ part of its name.

 To play a talking drum, the musician wraps their arm around the instrument’s body and squeezes it intermittently.
-Their other hand then beats the animal skin head with a mallet.
+The other hand then beats the animal skin head with a mallet.
 When the drummer squeezes the drum, the outer ropes that connect the skin move, so the skin warps and produces sounds with a different pitch.
 It is this variation in pitch that gives the drum its ‘talking’ vibe.

 The word udu originates from a language called ‘Nigerian Igbo’ and means pot or vessel.